10up/wp-newrelic/README.md

 ### Custom Error Logging

 Using the __wp_nr_log_errors__ function, any plugin/theme can log errors/notices to New Relic for the current Transaction.
 Note: This function can be called more than once, but only the last call will log the error to New Relic.
-This is a know limitation of the [PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api#api-notice-error).
+This is a known limitation of the [PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api#api-notice-error).
+As a reminder, since the PHP Agent runs only when PHP does, any cached requests will not appear in your error logs.

 ```
 wp_nr_log_errors( 'Error message', Exception $exception );